Squash is the hook.

 The Cincinnati Squash Academy (CSA) is the city’s only urban squash organization that uses the disciplined game of squash to help transform talented students in underserved communities into scholar-athletes, productive citizens, and future leaders with character on the path to and through college.
-We recruit 4th to 7th graders at partner schools and provide squash coaching along with academic support and guidance three days per week.
-The year-round programming is entirely free.
+We recruit students at partner schools and provide squash coaching along with academic support & guidance three days per week.
+The year-round programming is free.
 Yes, FREE.

 WHO DO WE RECRUIT?

-To ensure that we're serving those who need our help the most, we recruit from schools that have 70% or more of its students enrolled in (or eligible for) the Federal Free & Reduced-lunch Program.
+To ensure that we're serving those who need our help the most, we target schools that have 70% or more of its students enrolled in (or eligible for) the Federal Free & Reduced-lunch Program.
 Though we only recruit between grades 4 through 7, our daily programming runs through 12th grade.
 So that means someone who first joins the program in fourth grade will stick with us all the way through high school.

 WHERE ARE WE LOCATED?